kekskiller/3-WeatherJournalApp/README.md

 To get real-time weather information, the data are aquired from OpenWeatherMap API via an asynchronous API call, processed and added to the server data object.

 ## Usage
-To run this code on your machine you simply need to download or clone this repository
+To run this code on your machine you simply need to download or clone this repository.
+__ Please be advised that this app accepts only US Zip Codes!!! __

 ## Tech
  - HTML